What is a miscarriage?

 - Abnormal embryo development

-- Hormone problems in the mother.
+- Hormone problems in the pregnant person.
 These include low levels of progesterone or a thyroid problem.

-- Diabetes in the mother, especially poorly controlled blood sugar
+- Diabetes in the pregnant person, especially poorly controlled blood sugar

 - Problems in the uterus.
-These include scar tissue inside the uterus, abnormal shape of the uterus, or fibroids.
+These include scar tissue inside the uterus, abnormally shaped uterus, or fibroids.

-- Opening of the uterus cannot stay closed during pregnancy (incompetent cervix)
+- Opening of the uterus can't stay closed during pregnancy (incompetent cervix)

 - Infection from germs.
 These include cytomegalovirus (CMV), mycoplasma, chlamydia, listeria, and toxoplasma.